mikeal/ZDAG/README.md

 For positive floats:

 * write 107
-* write the left side of the decimal as a varint
+* write the mantissa length as a varint
-* write the right side of the decimal as a varint
+* write the integer for the full value (float divided by Math.pow(10, mantissaLength)) as a varint

 For negative floats:

 * write 112
-* write the left side of the decimal as a varint
+* write the mantissa length as a varint
-* write the right side of the decimal as a varint
+* write the integer for the full value (float divided by Math.pow(10, mantissaLength)) as a varint

 #### writing constants (null, true, false)